-When a taxpayer knows that filing their taxes will result in a tax bill they cannot afford, it is natural to not file the taxes at all out of fear, however not filing your taxes is the worst thing that a taxpayer in tax debt can do for their situation.
+When a taxpayer knows that filing their taxes will result in a tax bill they cannot afford, it is natural to not file the taxes at all out of fear, however not filing your taxes is the worst thing that a taxpayer who owes back taxes can do for their situation.

 What are the Consequences for Not Filing?

 The consequences for not filing your tax returns can be severe and place the delinquent taxpayer in more trouble.

 Failure to file your taxes is considered a crime.

 Refusal to file your taxes can be considered a type of tax evasion.
 However, because millions of taxpayers fail to file every year, the IRS does not prosecute each delinquent taxpayer.
 Instead, a tax evasion charge will only come much later after a taxpayer actively avoids the IRS’s attempts to collect.